trevorld/r-xmpdf/tests/testthat/_snaps/messages.md

 ---

     !
-You must install (only) one suggested R package or system command to use 'get_docinfo()' x The suggested package 'pdftools' is not installed i 'install.packages("pdftools")'
-    x The system command 'exiftool' is not installed (or detected) i <https://exiftool.org/index.html> (Official)
+You must install (only) one suggested R package or system command to use 'get_docinfo()' x The system command 'exiftool' is not installed (or detected) i <https://exiftool.org/index.html> (Official)
     i 'install.packages("exiftoolr"); exiftoolr::install_exiftool()' (Cross-Platform)